 The James Madison Museum will hold its annual appraisal fair Saturday, Oct.19, from 11 a.m. to 4 p.m.
 The event is patterned after “Antiques Roadshow” and participants are invited to bring treasures for a professional oral appraisal.
+The fair will feature a video feedback booth; videos will be posted onto the museum’s Facebook page.
 The cost of appraisal is $20 per item or 3 items for $50.
 The museum is located at 129 Caroline St. in Orange.
 For more information, call 672-1776.

 AARP FALL FOLIAGE TOUR